matthew-brett/eef-pilot2/if_for.rst

 We have already seen *assignment* statements (:doc:`assignment`).
 We saw that they have the form: LHS ``=`` RHS, where the LHS is a variable name and the RHS is an expression.

-We saw expressions on their own at the end of Notebook cells, to show us a value.

 Now we add a couple of essential statements you will use all the time: ``if`` statements and ``for`` statements.